Research Projects

 POLITICAL ECONOMY

-My early work on public good provision and deficit dynamics in ethnically diverse and unstable societies.
+My recent and earlier work on deficit dynamics and public good provision in ethnically diverse and unstable societies.